HWnkxiaolei/MixDCNN/README.md

 ![Result Table] https://github.com/zongyuange/MixDCNN/blob/master/result.png

 ### More interesting works
-Please visit www.zongyuange.com for details. or www.dynamicdetection.com if you are interested in tracking.
+Please visit www.zongyuange.com for details, or www.dynamicdetection.com if you are interested in tracking.